-CLEANING AND MAINTENANCE
+GENERAL CLEANING AND MAINTENANCE INFORMATION

-Devices must be free of packaging material prior to cleaning.
+All devices must be free of packaging material prior to reprocessing.
+All instruments must be free of bio-contaminants prior to reprocessing.
 Cleaning, maintenance and mechanical inspection must be performed by hospital personnel trained in the general procedures involving contaminant removal.
 Only neutral pH cleaners or detergents labeled for use in cleaning medical devices should be used for cleaning components.
 Only lubricants that are intended for use on surgical instruments should be used to lubricate instruments.
 Follow directions from the manufacturer of lubricating and cleaning agents regarding handling, concentration, and use of such agents.